Industry Expertise · June 28, 2024

 Strategies for handling costs

-Sustainable projects can yield a variety of economic advantages and amazing experiences for the client.
-The challenge is meeting the changing market demands while still being able to price design services competitively.
+Sustainable projects can yield a variety of economic advantages and positive experiences for clients.
+The challenge is meeting changing market demands while still being able to price design services competitively.

-Choices such as site selection, orientation or building volume can influence energy consumption but also materials cost.
-Spatial solutions can also save materials and labor—this might mean designing a living or working area into the exterior of a structure or reducing project size.
+Factors like site selection, orientation and building volume can influence energy consumption, as well as materials cost.
+Spatial solutions can also save materials and labor, which might mean designing a living or working area into the exterior of a structure or reducing project size.

-Eliminating unnecessary conventional features can allow better natural light capture—for example, doors might not be necessary in areas that don't require privacy.
-Don't rule out advanced technology systems for low-cost optimizing of sustainability design.
+Eliminating unnecessary conventional features can allow for better natural light capture.
+For example, doors might not be necessary in areas that don't require privacy.

 Building client relationships

-Despite the ever-rising costs in all types of construction, passing increases on to the client may not always be a sound strategy.
+Despite the ever-rising costs in all types of construction, passing increases on to clients may not always be a sound strategy.
 Buildings designed for sustainability, however, can cost less in the long run.
 Green features may deliver lower annual costs for energy, water, maintenance, space reconfigurations and operating expenses.
-ROI may be stronger, too, increasing property value.
-Green roofs, for example, can last two to three times as long as an asphalt roof and avoid the cost of replacing loose shingles every 4 to 5 years.
+ROI may also be stronger, which can increase property value.
+For example, a green roof can last two to three times as long as an asphalt roof.
+This can lead to cost savings from not having to replace loose shingles every 4 to 5 years.

-First, understand the sustainability outcomes that the client wants to achieve.
+When working with a client, first understand the sustainability outcomes they want to achieve.
 Discover their reasons for these goals.
 Are there local regulatory requirements that need to be met?
 Maybe the client's desire for a particular specification is motivated by personal values or potential cost savings.
 Work out together how sustainability aligns with the project goals and circumstances.

 Logistics and supply chain management